 The Burmese python is a very long, heavy constrictor snake.
 Their scientific name is Python bivittatus, ‘bivittatus’ coming from the Latin for ‘two stripes.’
 Rather than being striped snakes, they have dark brown blotches all along their back.
 These are bordered by black scales, and are on a lighter brown or tan background.
 The ‘two stripes’ refers to the two stripes on their head, rather than their back.

 In their native land, they’re an endangered species.
-But here in the U.S., they’re a favorite pet.
-Unfortunately, many snake owners who bought them during their initial popularity realized that they couldn’t take care of one—they grow to longer than 10 feet on average, and can weigh hundreds of pounds.
+But in the U.S., they’re kept as pets by some people.
+Unfortunately, many snake owners who bought them during their initial popularity realized that they couldn’t take care of one.
+According to National Geographic, they can grow to longer than 23 feet, and can weigh 200 pounds.
 This led to people releasing them to the wild, where they began a breeding population in the Florida Everglades.

 Let’s start by looking at how Burmese pythons managed to get all the way from southeast Asia, over to Florida, and how they managed to form a breeding population so far away from home.